DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Reminders

+Remind youself about the following:

 * Spyder.
 An environment for writing and running Python programs.
 Its components include an editor, an IPython console, and the Object explorer.

 * `Data_Bootcamp` directory.
 The place in your computer where you store files for this course.

+**Exercises.**

-**Exercise.** Start Spyder.
+* Start Spyder.
 If you're not sure how, return to the prevous chapter.

-**Exercise.** In Spyder, point to the editor, IPython console, and Object inspector.
+* In Spyder, point to the editor, IPython console, and Object inspector.

-**Exercise.** Download the code file for this chapter and save it in your `Data_Bootcamp` directory.
+* Download the code file for this chapter and save it in your `Data_Bootcamp` directory.

 ## The logic of Python programs